 Medical Anthropologist of Global Health Policy and Metrics

-I am a medical anthropologist and qualitative researcher specializing in the politics of evidence and data in global health policy and intervention.
+I am a medical anthropologist and qualitative researcher specializing in the politics of evidence and data in global health policy and intervention, and a Chancellor's Fellow at the School for Social and Political Science at the Univeristy of Edinburgh.
 My doctoral research at UC Berkeley and UC San Francisco was a multi-sited ethnographic study of pharmaceutical interventions, antimalarial resistance research, and community-based approaches to the fight against malaria in Senegal.
 My second project, at the Usher Institute at the University of Edinburgh with the Global Health Governance Programme with Professor Devi Sridhar, investigated the development of metrics at the World Bank for measuring success in global health projects, as well as their influence on the global agenda of, and national strategies for, universal health coverage.
 My most recent research, as a part of Professor Sotiria Grek's METRO project in the Social Policy Department at the University of Edinburgh, interrogated the way statistical capacity development became its own goal in the global push for the Sustainable Development Goals, and how official statistics are situated as, and have become, a new contentious terrain for a growing community of international organisations to stake claims over sustainable futures.

 Malarial Proximities: Ordering Illness and Global Health Discourses in Senegal